-The recent LVAC rapid assessment (March 2020) report projects a third consecutive poor harvest.
-It also estimates that from April to September 2020, the foodinsecure population in Lesotho will rise to 899,287 people, of which 720,000 people are in rural areas and 179,287 in urban areas.
+The recent LVAC rapid assessment (March 2020) report projects a third consecutive poor harvest this year.
+The report estimates that from April to September 2020, the food-insecure population in Lesotho will rise to 899,287 people, of which 720,000 people are in rural areas and 179,287 in urban areas.
 This represents an increase of 40 percent in rural areas and a whopping 58 percent in urban areas.